jacobsc050/projects/README.md

 ### Project Summary

-This project used Bootstrap to build a place for me to show those my works.
+This project used Bootstrap to build a place for me to show employeers smaller examples of my work.

 ### What this work demonstrates